Bedřich Silva-Tarouca

-Count Bedřich Silva-Tarouca (Friedrich Graf von Silva-Tarouca; 11 December 1816, Čechy pod Kosířem – 23 June 1881, Brno) was a Czech Catholic priest; descended from a noble Moravian family.
+Count Bedřich Silva-Tarouca (Friedrich Graf von Silva-Tarouca; 11 December 1816, Čechy pod Kosířem – 23 June 1881, Brno) was a Czech Catholic priest; descended from a noble Moravian family of Portuguese ancestry.
 In additional to his priestly duties, he was a journalist and a patron of the arts; involved in collecting, conservation and restoration.

 Biography

 His great-grandfather was Emanuel Silva-Tarouca, a Portuguese nobleman who was a close friend and unofficial advisor to the Empress Maria Theresa.
 He was the third son of František Josef Lothar Silva-Tarouca, who was originally devoted to a military career, but resigned to join the landed gentry.

 From 1834 to 1838, he studied philosophy, then spent a year studying theology at Palacký University in Olomouc.
 From 1841 to 1843, he continued his studies in Brno.
 In 1847, he renounced his inheritance in favor of his younger brother, Augustus (1818-1872).
 During these years, from 1835 to 1838, he also took courses in landscape painting from Professor Antonín Mánes at the Academy of Fine Arts, Prague and became acquainted with Josef Mánes, who was related to one of his mother's friends.
 While in Brno, he made friends with František Sušil, also a Catholic priest, who was making a collection of Moravian folk music.